Sonia-Ljy/CovRecomb_Simulation_Test/README.md

 # CovRecomb_Simulation_Test
-The simulation test for the CovRecomb method using SARS-CoV-2 datasets.
+The simulation tests for the CovRecomb method using SARS-CoV-2 datasets.

 ## Overview